livesey-finance/livesey-database/README.md

 -  `delete()` : Begins a DELETE SQL query.
 -  `execute()` : Executes the built SQL query.

+### `DatabaseFunction`

+Extends `Database` to provide higher-level operations such as finding, saving, updating, and deleting records.

+#### Methods

+-  `findRecord(criteria, selectFields)` : Finds a record matching the criteria.
+-  `saveRecord(data)` : Inserts a new record into the table.
+-  `updateRecord(criteria, updateData)` : Updates a record matching the criteria.
+-  `deleteRecord(criteria)` : Deletes a record matching the criteria.

+### `createSchema`

+Function to create tables and manage relationships.

 ## Examples

-Refer to the Usage section above for detailed examples of how to use the package for different types of SQL operations.
+Refer to the Usage and Schema Creation sections above for detailed examples of how to use the package for different types of SQL operations and schema definitions.

 ## Contributing